gu-fan/clickable.vim/README.rst

 For now, you can defining clickable plugin with your need.

-Along with the `g:clickable_directory` directory, clickable.vim will search all vim file under '&rtp/clickable' and source them.
+clickable.vim will search all vim file under '&rtp/clickable' and source them.

-So you can put your clickable config under 'your_plugin/clickable' directory.
+Along with the `g:clickable_directory` directory,

 These vim file must use  `clickable#export(object)` to export config queue object to clickable plugin.

-NOTE:  Syntax Match First.
+:NOTE:  **Syntax Match First.**

-When things not highlighted/hovered/triggered.
+        For clickable objects with syntax, validation are based on syntax highlight.

-You should know that the Syntax Object's validation is based on the syntax item.
+        When things not highlighted/hovered/triggered, It will be not validated.

         So make sure it's correctly syntax matched with your pattern.

-**A minimal config for use.**
+**A minimal config for useage**

 put it at ``your_plugin/clickable/your_plugin.vim``: